Go Back

 As the weekend progresses, some downpours will extend farther to the east along the Interstate 10 and 20 corridors in the Gulf Coast states, but the risk for flash flooding is expected to decrease and become more localized by late weekend in the Mississippi Delta region and the central Gulf Coast.

-Melissa may bring life-threatening impacts, including flooding and damaging winds, to parts of the Caribbean before any approach to the U.S. next week.
+Melissa will continue to bring life-threatening impacts, including catastrophic flooding, storm surge and destructive winds, to parts of the Caribbean before any approach to the U.S. next week.

 More to Read: